gary258796/Bi_Overtime_ExcelProject/README.md

     Our input datas path and output file path
     ...

-This project is for:
+This project was create for:
- 1. using java to generate overtime excel instead of by hand in order to decrease spending time on.
+ 1. Using java to do I/O from overtime word files and generate overtime excel instead of by hand in order to decrease spending time on.
- 2. practice using apache poi and maven for myself.
+ 2. Practice while learning apache poi and maven for myself.
- 3. Due to the reason that this project is for , the code is super related to the format of the company's overtime apply word.
-    So it's definitely too customized for the code to be reuse on other projects.